 Power of Attorney is often used in instances where the purchaser of real property is unable to be in the province of Ontario to complete the purchase at the time of closing.
 The purchaser can choose to appoint a representative as Power of Attorney.

-If a buyer will not be in Ontario prior to closing the sale, and does not opt to choose a Power of Attorney, the documents can be signed outside of Ontario (prior to the closing date) or the purchaser can appoint another person to sign the documents on behalf of the buyer.
+If a buyer will not be in Ontario prior to closing the sale and does not opt to choose a Power of Attorney, the documents can be signed outside of Ontario (prior to the closing date) or the purchaser can appoint another person to sign the documents on behalf of the buyer.

 Law offices typically charge anywhere from $250-$400 to process the sale of real estate by a non-resident seller.
 In addition, the accountant – who usually charges a separate fee- will arrange the non-residency clearance certificate, in which 25% of the gross sale price is usually held in trust until the non-residency clearance certificate has been filed and accepted.
 The application process usually takes 60-90 days and must be submitted within 10 days of closing the order in order to avoid penalties.
-When the clearance certificate is obtained, direct payment of any taxes owed on any net profits are paid to the government of Canada, with the remaining balance in trust paid to the client (plus any accrued interest on such money held in trust by the lawyer).
+When the clearance certificate is obtained, direct payment of any taxes owed on any net profits is paid to the government of Canada, with the remaining balance in trust paid to the client (plus any accrued interest on such money held in trust by the lawyer).

 The seller (whether resident or non-resident) must pay off any mortgage or secured line of credit registered on the property in order to provide a buyer on closing with a clear title.
 This is important to ensure that there are no liens on the title.